LTP COURSE DESCRIPTIONS

 This course introduces the important legal issues of discrimination, sexual harassment, bullying, hazing, and violence in sport.
 Participants will learn the legal definitions of the terms and how they are applied to the sport and scholastic context.
 Case law examples, discussions and other activities will help participants navigate these complex issues.
 Athletic administrators are also more frequently dealing with legal issues in an "online" context.
 This course looks at these new issues (cyber-bulling, online privacy, defamation, and coach-athlete relationship closeness on Facebook) through a legal lens and participants will learn tips for how best to manage online issues.
 Finally, the course touches on employment law and participants will learn best practices for beginning and ending relationships with teacher coaches and volunteer coaches.

-602C: Creating Your Athletic Handbook (Working Course)
+602C: Creating Your Athletic Handbook

 This course is designed to guide attendees through the process of creating a complete and effective athletic handbook.
 Effective athletic handbooks provide vision/direction for your program, disseminate critical information to your constituents and can save Athletic Administrators countless hours.
-This is a working course where attendees will be provided with a number of templates as a starting point and surrounded by a number of experienced Athletic Administrators leading the course.
+This is a working course where attendees will be provided with a number of templates as a starting point and surrounded by experienced Athletic Administrators leading the course.
 Attendees will be expected to come prepared with a list of school and district-specific documents to guide them during the handbook creation process.
 This list will be sent to attendees roughly one week prior to the course delivery date.

 608C: Management Strategies and Organization Techniques